 ‘Eromanga is the largest oil producing area in mainland Australia …’ (from the ‘Quilpie Shire “simply unique” pamphlet available from the Visitor Information Centre).

 So Julie – we’re kind of both right!
 But my bad – I left out that vital word ‘mainland’!!

 2. Grey Roamer gave the generally accepted position for Australia’s geographic Centre as Lambert Centre.
-While this isn’t in dispute in this post, the details may be of interest to those who, like me, want to know these things!
+While this isn’t in dispute in this post as the town or place furthest from the ocean is not necessarily the geographic centre, the details may be of interest to those who, like me, want to know these things!